ajorians/nSquareCells/README.md

 How to play:

 Source:
 I included my source.
-I programmed with C++ and used nGC as well as the ndlesss Software Development Kit.
+I programmed with C and used nGC as well as the ndlesss Software Development Kit.

 Contact Me:
 A.J.
 Orians